 is an excellent plant for areas where other plants struggle.
 However, it too can be invasive – this time spreading by underground runners.

 Trees, shrubs and other perennials

-All lime-hating plants, either in pots or in the garden, will reward you next spring if you regularly feed them now.
-Use a specific plant food such as Miracle-Gro Azalea, Camellia & Rhododendron feed.
-This month is when next year’s flower buds form, so ensure they don’t go short of food and water.
+- All lime-hating plants, either in pots or in the garden, will reward you next spring if you regularly feed them now.
+This month is when next year’s flower buds form, so be sure they don’t go short of food and water.